 Uponor CEO Michael Rauterkus at Round Table Talk about AI with Microsoft's CEO Satya Nadella and other top executives at the Axel Springer Award 2023

-HELSINKI, Finland , Oct.
-19, 2023 /PRNewswire/ -- Uponor, a global leader in sustainable water solutions, proudly participated in the Axel Springer Award 2023 in Berlin on October 17, 2023.
+HELSINKI, Oct.
+20, 2023 /PRNewswire/ -- Uponor, a global leader in sustainable water solutions, proudly participated in the Axel Springer Award 2023 in Berlin on 17 October 2023.
 The event brought together top executives from different industries for an evening of celebration.

 The Axel Springer Award is an annual event that brings together visionary thinkers and top-level decision-makers from various industries.
 This year's event was a melting pot of ideas, innovation, and inspiration, where executives from Microsoft, Audi, SAP and many more converged to discuss how technological developments can change our everyday lives, education systems, and the way we exchange information.